Customization

 I want to export all layers using the image size, not the layer size.

-Uncheck or remove the Use layer size
+Uncheck or remove the Resize to layer size

 procedure.